Abhorsen99/piRGB-server/README.md

 fade - Boolean whether or not to fade to the next color.
 True fades; false snaps.
 Default false.<br>
 soundSensitivity - Properties for controlling how the lights respond to sound <br>
 enabled - Boolean whether or not to have lights react to sound.
 True increases light brightness during loud moments; false disables sound sensitivity.
 Default false.<br>
 threshold - The percent of "loudness" that must be present before the lights will scale above base brightness.
+Values between 0-100.
 Default 70.<br>
 color - Color object <br>
 red - RGB red value for the color.
 Values between 0-255.
 Default 0.<br>
 green - RGB green value for the color.
 Values between 0-255 Default 0.<br>